llang777/Financial-Basic-Python/README.md

 # python-challenge
-# Pybank and Pypoll read their respective CSV files, and output the code result into the terminal and into a text file into their respective analysis folders.
+# Pybank and Pypoll read their respective CSV files, perform analysis, and output the code result into the terminal and text file within their respective analysis folders.